dbusteed/dbusteed.github.io/_posts/2023-06-01-setup-jupyter-lab-on-linode-server.md

 We can't setup HTTPS for our website until we get a domain name and setup DNS.
 There's a lot of approaches to this, but my favorite is using [https://freedns.afraid.org/](https://freedns.afraid.org/).
 The site may look a little outdated, but it's a super easy (and free!) way to create domain name that points to your IP.

 After creating an account, you can click on the "subdomains" menu option.
-From here, you can select an exsiting domain (like "moooo.com"), and create your own subdomain for free (for example "dev-server.moooo.com").
+From here, you can select an existing domain (like "moooo.com"), and create your own subdomain for free (for example "dev-server.moooo.com").
 Aside from that, the only real step here is adding your IP address as an [A record](https://en.wikipedia.org/wiki/List_of_DNS_record_types#A).

 ### Step 4B: Setup NGINX

 We'll continue to keep things simple and free by using LetsEncrypt to obtain our SSL certificates.
 To do this, we'll use a tool called `certbot` which handles that process for us.
-But before we can do that, we'll need a webserver, so let's install NGINX:
+But before we can do that, we'll need a web server, so let's install NGINX:

 ```bash
 $ apt install nginx